Material Guide: Woodcrete

 The material is made by chipping specially graded recycled waste wood and mineralising the chips to neutralise sugars.
 The chip is mixed with cement and water to create the woodcrete mixture, before being poured into moulds like regular concrete.
 These moulds are cured at high temperatures to ensure strength and weather-resistance and can take a considerable amount of time for the full curing process to take place.

-The manufacturing of woodcrete materials is a lengthy process which can cause a longer lead time for certain products.
-It is recommended to buy any product manufactured using woodcrete in advance to avoid delays or disappointment.
+The manufacturing of woodcrete products is a lengthy process which can cause longer lead times.
+We recommended ordering any woodcrete product as far in advance as possible to avoid delays.

 If you have any questions about our range or would like some advice on the right product for you then please contact us via email at customer.services@nhbs.com or phone on 01803 865913.